-In reality, genuine false positives are quite rare in testing.
-In our experience it is unusual for a legitimate application to be classified as 'malware'.
+In reality, genuine false positives with applications are quite rare in testing.
+In our experience it is unusual for a completely legitimate application to be classified as being 'malware'.
 More often it will be classified as 'unknown', 'suspicious' or 'unwanted' (or terms that mean much the same thing).

 We use a subtle system of rating an endpoint's approach to legitimate objects which takes into account how it classifies the application and how it presents that information to the user.
-Sometimes the endpoint software will pass the buck and demand that the user decide if the application is safe or not.
-In such cases the product may make a recommendation to allow or block.
+Sometimes the endpoint software will pass the buck and demand that the user decides whether or not the application is safe.
+In such cases the product may make a recommendation to allow or block, but leave the ultimate decision to the user.
 In other cases, the product will make no recommendation, which is possibly even less helpful.